HSE installed fixed rail for facade cleaning at the Adina Pentridge Apartments, Melbourne.

 Fall protection systems

-Similar this is the static line.
+Similar to this is the static line.
 A static line is a tensioned steel cable onto which a shuttle is attached.
-The shuttle acts similar to an anchor point and is connect to a lanyard, which in turn is connected to the harness.
+The shuttle acts like an anchor point and is connect to a lanyard, which in turn is connected to the harness.
 The shuttle travels along the static line, allowing the operator to reposition themselves without having to transfer to a new anchor point.

 There are many different types of fall protection components that can be used individually and in concert with each other to create a fully compliant fall protection system.
 What is needed is unique to each individual building, access need and work being completed as there is never a one size fits all solution for fall protection.